MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Offline MARL with Causal Credit Assignment

 \subsection{Underlying Generative Process in MARL}

-As a foundation of our method, we introduce a Dynamic Bayesian Network (DBN)~\citep{murphy2002dynamic} to characterize the underlying generative process, leading to a natural interpretation of the explicit contribution of each dimension of state and action towards the individual rewards.
+As a foundation of our method, we introduce a Dynamic Bayesian Network (DBN)~\citep{murphy2002dynamic} to characterize the underlying generative process.
+DBN is a special type of graphical model that captures the temporal dependencies between variables, corresponding to state transitions across time steps in sequential decision making.
+By leveraging the DBN structure, we can naturally account for the graph structure over state, action, and reward variables, as well as their temporal dependencies, leading to a natural interpretation of the explicit contribution of each dimension of state and action towards the individual rewards.

 We denote the $\mathcal{G}$ as the DBN to represent the causal structure between the states, actions, individual rewards, and team reward as shown in Figure~\ref{fig:cs}, which is constructed over a finite number of random variables as $( {s^i_{1,t},\cdots,s^i_{d_s^i,t}}, {a^i_{1,t}, \cdots, a^i_{d^i_a,t}}, r^i_t, R_t)^{N,T}_{i,t=1}$, where the $d^{i}_{{s}}$ and $d^{i}_{a}$ correspond to the dimensions of the state and action of agent $i$ respectively. $R_t$ is the observed team reward at time step $t$. $r^i_t$ is the unobserved individual reward at time step $t$. $T$ is the maximum episode length of the environment.
 Then, the underlying generative process is denoted as: